- Museum number

-- The decoration is applied using a technique mastered by Roman glass-makers in the fourth century AD, known as 'sandwich glass', in which the decoration is applied between two layers of glass.
+- The decoration is applied using a technique mastered by Roman glass-makers in the fourth century AD, known as 'sandwich glass', in which the decoration, consisting of gold leaf with details scratched through is applied between two layers of glass.
 Unlike Roman gold-glass, this Islamic piece is also decorated with blue enamel.
-Fatimid glass-makers also used a different technique of applying metallic decoration to glass objects, and produced beautiful lustre-painted glass objects.
+The bottle is free blown and the plant forms are classically inspired.

 - On display (G42/dc16)

 2012 14 Mar - 8 Jul, New York, The Metropolitan Museum of Art, 'Byzantium and Islam: Age of Transition'

 2002 20 Feb-15 May, Greece, Athens, Benaki Museum, Glass of the Sultans

 2001 17 Sep-2002 14 Jan, USA, New York, The Metropolitan Museum of Art, Glass of the Sultans

 2001 24 May-2 Oct, USA, Corning, Corning Museum of Glass, Glass of the Sultans

 - Acquisition date